 Beriberi is still seen in people with alcohol use disorder

-(AUD), in people whose ability to absorb thiamine is impaired, and in developing countries where foods are not fortified.
+(AUD), in people whose ability to absorb thiamine is impaired, some people with kidney failure that eliminate thiamine, and in developing countries where foods are not fortified.
 Treating beriberi with vitamin B1 cures most cases, though severe deficiency can cause irreversible damage.

 A deficiency of thiamine can cause Wernicke encephalopathy (WE), which affects mental status and vision.
 It is also more commonly seen in people with AUD.
 WE is treated with thiamane.